 Why it's done

-Conception typically doesn't occur immediately after sex.
+Morning-after pills can prevent pregnancy because conception typically doesn't occur immediately after sex.
 Instead, it may happen up to several days later.
-During the time between sex and conception, sperm travel through the fallopian tubes until they potentially meet up with an egg.
-As a result, taking emergency birth control soon after unprotected sex isn't too late to prevent pregnancy.
+During the time between sex and conception, sperm travel through the fallopian tubes until they potentially reach an egg.
+As a result, using emergency contraception soon after unprotected sex isn't too late to prevent pregnancy.

 Keep in mind that the morning-after pill isn't the same as mifepristone (Mifeprex), also known as RU-486 or the abortion pill.
-The morning-after pill can prevent pregnancy.
-If you're already pregnant when you take the morning-after pill, the treatment will be ineffective and won't harm the developing baby.
-The abortion pill terminates an established pregnancy — one in which the fertilized egg has attached to the uterine wall and has already begun to develop.
+Mifeprex terminates an established pregnancy — one in which the fertilized egg has attached to the uterine wall and has already begun to develop.

 The morning-after pill isn't appropriate for everyone.
-Your health care provider may discourage use of the morning-after pill if:
+Tell your health care provider if:

 In addition, make sure you're not pregnant before using Ella.
 The effects of Ella on a developing baby are unknown.
 However, if you're already pregnant when you take Plan B One-Step or Next Choice, the treatment will simply be ineffective and won't harm the developing baby.